From a Campus Phone:

 Follow us on:

-If you receive a bomb threat, by phone or in written format, or if you discover a suspicious package get as much information as you can and call 911 and call the MCC Police Department 816.604.1200, from a campus phone ext.
-1200, as soon as possible.
+If you receive a bomb threat, by phone or in written format, or if you discover a suspicious package get as much information as you can and call the MCC Police Department 816.604.1200, from a campus phone ext.
+1200 and then call 911 as soon as possible.
 Do not touch suspicious packages.

 Any threat or use of an explosive device, a biological agent or a chemical agent as a weapon is a federal crime and will be investigated by the police and the FBI.

 Recognize Suspicious Letters, Packages and Objects